felipembassi/Twitch-Top-Games/README.md

 # Twitch-Top-Games
-This is a project to show my methodologies, architectures and patters to develop an app in Swift.
+This is a project to show some of mine swift skills set.
+An iOS app to show top Games using Twitch API.

+## Features

+* CLEAN Swift Architecture (VIP)
+* Generic Reusable TableViewDataSource
+* Pull-to-Refresh
+* Infinity Scroll using PrefetchItems
+* Unit tests